tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![coin-flip-density-histogram](Images/coin-flip-density-histogram.png)

 * Unfortunately, the probability distribution of potential outcomes generated for a small number of simulations should not be trusted.
 This is because a small number of simulations cannot test every possible outcome and, therefore, may generate biased results that are not indicative of the true nature of the random process in the long term.
-Therefore, increasing the simulation count to `100` provides a more reliable and continuous range of probable outcomes.
+Thus, increasing the simulation count to `100` provides a more reliable and continuous range of probable outcomes.

   ![coin-flip-100-simulations](Images/coin-flip-100-simulations.png)